Mitsubishi Pajero Sport

-The Mitsubishi Pajero Sport is a mid-size SUV produced by the Japanese manufacturer Mitsubishi Motors using the Pajero nameplate since 1996 that has spanned over three generations and based on the Triton pickup truck.
-Mitsubishi has formerly used the Mitsubishi Challenger (三菱・チャレンジャー, Mitsubishi Charenjā) name in Japan and some international markets, but since the third generation, the Pajero Sport/Montero Sport/Shogun Sport was the name used instead.
+The Mitsubishi Pajero Sport is a body-on-frame mid-size SUV produced by the Japanese manufacturer Mitsubishi Motors using the Pajero nameplate since 1996.
+Based on the Triton pickup truck, the Pajero Sport has spanned over three generations.
+It is unrelated to the full-size Pajero, which was also built on a Ladder frame chassis until 1999, switching to monocoque thereafter and was discontinued in 2021.

+Mitsubishi has formerly used the Mitsubishi Challenger (三菱・チャレンジャー, Mitsubishi Charenjā) name for the vehicle in Japan and some international markets, but the name was dropped since the third generation in 2015 in favour of the Pajero Sport, Montero Sport, and Shogun Sport nameplates.

 First generation (K80/K90/PA/PA II; 1996)

+For the SUV sold alongside the first generation Montero Sport in Latin American markets, see Mitsubishi Montero Outlander.